alda-lang/alda/player/doc/alda-osc-api.md

 events have ended, and that point in time is "offset 0" from the client's perspective.

+## Tempo

+Note that offset is expressed in terms of milliseconds.
+We prefer to work with milliseconds instead of standard note lengths (quarter, eighth, etc.) because milliseconds are more precise, not coupled to tempo, and allow the composition of music with less rhythmic limits.

+Nonetheless, most music software (notation software, etc.) works under the assumption that music is measured in terms of standard musical notation and is necessarily coupled to tempo.
+We want to be able to export MIDI files that work in this way, which means the division type must be pulses per quarter note (PPQ).

+So that we can have our cake and eat it too, we keep track of the history of tempo changes during a score, and use this "tempo itinerary" to help us convert absolute offsets in milliseconds to PPQ offsets expressed in ticks, where the physical duration depends on the tempo.

+This conversion all happens under the hood.
+From the client's perspective, offsets are expressed in milliseconds, and tempo can be set at any point in the score for compatibility with any music software that needs to know about tempo.

+Strictly speaking, it isn't necessary to set the tempo, but it can be done, and it should be done if one wants to export the score to a MIDI file.

 ## Bundle vs. message

 * The top-level can be either a message or a bundle containing 1+ messages.